jplouisduplessis/hpcworkshop/practical2/README.md

 **Note:** In a later section we will sync the keys to all the nodes using NFS.

 ## Worker node internet
-You may may noticed that our worker nodes don't have access to the internet.
+You may have noticed that our worker nodes don't have access to the internet.
 To enable access we will make use of Network Address Translation (NAT).
 We need to set up some rules in *IPTables* to forward packets from our internal network to the internet.

 IPTables is a firewall that is widely used on GNU Linux.
 In recent years, RedHat and SuSE Linux moved over to FirewallD.
 However, a lot of GNU Linux users still prefer IPTables.
 The configuration of IPTables is done in the `/etc/sysconfig/iptables` file but before modifying it, we have to make sure that IPTables is installed.